This page provides information on the New V-Ray Frame Buffer and its features.

 |Allows you to render regions in the VFB.
 See the Render Region section for more information.|

 |Starts Production Rendering.|

-The V-Ray VFB keeps a history of previously rendered images and lists each with a number, thumbnail, and textual details in the Render history panel.
-Up to four images can be called from the history to be compared in the VFB (as shown below).
+The V-Ray VFB keeps a history of previously rendered images, and lists each with a number, thumbnail, and textual details in the Render history panel.
+Call up to four images from the history to be compared in the VFB (as shown below).
 History files are stored as .vrimg files in a user-specified folder.
-Render history settings can be configured in the VFB Settings window.
+Configure the render history settings in the VFB Settings window.

 |Saves the current image from the VFB to the render history.
 The image is placed at the top of the render history list.|

 |Enables or disables image A/B vertical comparison.
 Select images A and B from the render history.|

 |Enables or disables image A/B horizontal comparison.
 Select images A and B from the render history.|

 |Enables or disables image A/B/C/D comparison.
 Select images A, B, C, and D from the render history.|

 |Loads the selected image from the render history to the VFB.|

 |Removes the selected image from the render history.|